Chronic Fatigue Syndrome (ME/CFS): What It Actually Feels Like

 league.

-Now on this day I am able to write these words so may be
+Now on this day I am able to write these words so maybe

 Every day is new and I have to take things slowly at my own pace, while prioritizing